-At Southern Sleep, we make it a priority to get your results back to you as efficiently as possible, and we pride ourselves on the ability to do so within 2-3 weeks.
+At Southern Sleep, we make it a priority to get your results back to you as efficiently as possible, usually within 2-3 weeks.
+Your sleep socialist will go over the results with you to best explain the sleep study and the findings in order to find the best outcome.

-Sleep Appoea
+Sleep Apnoea